Images shot on Kentmere 400 in Yashica Electro 35 GSN

 So, would that last shot have looked better in colour?

-… p.s. if you’ve enjoyed this post on small city street photography and think others will too, why not share or pin it?
+… p.s. if you enjoyed this post on living and learning with film photography and think others will too, why not share or pin it?